 The Open University is home to a thriving and broadly based research community centred around our faculties and institutes.
 All are conducting research that has been recognised as world-leading or internationally excellent.

-The University has a flourishing tradition of research across academic boundaries, which is supported by our 5 interdisciplinary and inter-faculty strategic research areas: Citizenship and Governance, Technology Enhanced Learning, International Development, Health and Wellbeing and Space.
+The University has a flourishing tradition of research across academic boundaries, which is supported by our Open Societal Challenges themes, as well as other interdisciplinary and inter-faculty research activities: For example, Citizenship and Governance, Technology Enhanced Learning, International Development, Health and Wellbeing and Space.

 Conducts world leading and internationally excellent research which spans the Arts, and research in Social Sciences which engages with today’s most significant social issues.